reactjs/react.dev/content/blog/2013-07-03-community-roundup-4.md

 >
 > [Sortable jQuery Plugin Integration](https://groups.google.com/forum/#!topic/reactjs/mHfBGI3Qwz4)
 >
-> * [JSFiddle](http://jsfiddle.net/LQxy7/): Your React component simply render empty divs, and then in componentDidMount() you call React.renderComponent() on each of those divs to set up a new root React tree.
+> * [JSFiddle](http://jsfiddle.net/LQxy7/): Your React component render empty divs, and then in componentDidMount() you call React.renderComponent() on each of those divs to set up a new root React tree.
 Be sure to explicitly unmountAndReleaseReactRootNode() for each component in componentWillUnmount().

 ## Introduction to React Screencast